 Out of the blocks The Gray Man is a super-slick, super-flash, super-hollow spy movie, one with a script that indulges in every single cliche of the genre — the kinds of cliches James Bond left behind ages ago and that Jason Bourne and Mission Impossible never traded in.

 Fortunately, it gets better as we go along.

 Six, the grey man of the title (Ryan Gosling, sleepwalking), is a hardcore CIA off-book agent who actually cares about people enough that he makes sure to reduce the possibility of collateral when he’s sent to kill “a bad man” during a wildly ostentatious party in Bangkok.
 That means instead of shooting this fellow from a distance he gets up close and personal, and that’s when he discovers his target is a fellow agent who with his dying breath suggests their boss (Regé-Jean Page) is the dirty one.

 Gosling reaches out to his now-retired recruiter (Billy Bob Thornton) for a helping hand while The Boss sends Jessica Henwick’s Suzanne Brewer and a loose cannon, Lloyd Hansen (Chris Evans), after Billy Bob.
-Lloyd kidnaps his tween niece, Claire (Julia Butters, so good in Game of Thrones and Once Upon A Time in Hollywood) to use as leverage.
+Lloyd kidnaps his tween niece, Claire (Julia Butters, so good in Once Upon A Time in Hollywood) to use as leverage.

 Oh, and in the middle of this somewhere is Dani Miranda (Ana de Armas), whose alliances are a little unclear.